Local Geometry of the rough-smooth interface in the two-periodic Aztec diamond: Introduction

 \subsection{Informal Statement of Theorem}

 Here, we state informally our main theorem, using the informal definitions for paths.
 The main theorem will be made precise below in Section~\ref{sec:mainthm}.

 In Fig.~\ref{fig:n300}, we see that there are paths starting and ending at the boundary, as well as double edges and loops, some of which may be attached to the paths.
 These notions will be defined precisely below in Section~\ref{subsec:squish}.
 If we remove the loops and the double edges, we are left with just paths.
 The regions between these paths will be called \emph{corridors}.
-These corridors go all the way up to the boundary and the height at the boundary defines the corridor height for all faces in the corridor.
+These corridors go all the way up to the boundary and the height at the boundary defines the corridor height for all faces in the corridor\footnote{{ Our convention for the height function is given in Section~\ref{subsec:squish}}}.
 Differences between corridor heights on faces gives the (signed) number of paths between faces.
 For $ 1 \leq p \leq L_2$, $1 \leq q \leq L_1$, the intervals $\{\beta_q\} \times A_p$, can be rescaled and put between faces at the rough-smooth boundary, and we can consider the corridor height differences between faces.
 Dividing this by $4$ gives a quantity that we denote by $\kappa_m (\{\beta_q\} \times A_p)$.

 \begin{thma*}[Informal version of Theorem~\ref{thm:main}] Assume that $a \in (0,1/3)$.
 The random variables $\kappa_m (\{\beta_q\} \times A_p)$, $1 \leq q \leq L_1$, $1 \leq p \leq L_2$ converge jointly in law to the random variables $\mu_{\mathrm{Ai}} (\{ \beta_q\} \times A_p)$, $1 \leq q \leq L_1$, $1 \leq p \leq L_2$, as $m \to \infty$. \end{thma*}